yonixw/ScummVM_RTL_Build/Android/README.md

       - ./:/etc/apk-output/
 ```

-just run `docker-compose up` and the entire process will start outputing an APK file to  the current folder `./`
+just run `docker-compose up` and the entire process will start outputing an APK file to  the current folder `./`.

+You may need to enable *app installs from Unknown Sources* (google how to do it in your android version).